MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles-ui.md

 |2.  <br/> |Use **Search** to search for an admin role and see your users who are assigned to that role.   <br/> |
 |3.  <br/> |Use **Filter** to change the view of displayed admin roles.   <br/> |

-# About admin roles

-On the Roles page, you can give users permissions to do tasks in the admin centers.
-This helps your organization spread tasks to the appropriate people and helps keep your data secure.

-> [!TIP]
-> Looking for the detailed role descriptions?
-Check out [Administrator role permissions in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) and [About admin roles](https://docs.microsoft.com/office365/admin/add-users/about-admin-roles).

-## Get the most out of roles
+## Get the most out of the admin roles

 Read the content below to learn about the different roles and how they can help you in your organization.